Fattoush Lebanese Salad

 How to make Fattoush Lebanese Salad:

-- After a few times making Fattoush Lebanese Salad, I realized I definitely liked the pita chips best when I cut the low-carb pita bread (affiliate link) into strips for toasting, creating more crisp edges.
+- After a few times making Fattoush Salad, I realized I definitely liked the pita chips best when I cut the low-carb pita bread (affiliate link) into strips for toasting, creating more crisp edges.
 Watch them carefully, because they can quickly get too brown.

 - Crumble pita strips once you’ve toasted them.